top of page

 cute vegan culinary art for kids butterfly grapes oranges fun easy vegan fruit snack.jpg

-Check out Inspire Behavioral Learning's Vegan Culinary Arts board on Pinterest if you're open to trying easy, healthy, and tasty vegan meals, snacks, and desserts!
+Check out Inspire Behavioral Learning's Vegan Culinary Arts board on Pinterest to try easy, healthy, and tasty vegan meals, snacks, and desserts!
 Kids love the artistry of vegan cute creations with fresh fruits and veggies.
 Enjoy!

 At Inspire's Call of the Wild Camps, summer sessions have vegan theme weeks, open to families of all diets.
 Kids have an opportunity to make their own simple vegan culinary creations like the above and write their own fun recipes to share with friends and family.